Frequently Asked Questions

 Will my appliance be installed and connected?

 If you have opted for installation when placing your order, your Euronics store will connect the product to the appropriate services, however you must ensure you have the correct services available.
+We would like to advise that installation and disposal services may vary within local areas.
 Your Euronics store will inspect the services on arrival and advise of any potential issues prior to carrying out the installation.
 Neither Euronics or our stores are obliged to provide any alterations or additional equipment of any kind, especially involving carpentry.
-All existing appliances must be disconnected or un-installed and water free where applicable prior to delivery of your the new appliance.
+All existing appliances must be disconnected and water free, where applicable, prior to delivery of your new appliance.
 Your Euronics store will remove all the packaging and ensure it is disposed of in an ethical manner.
-Consumer Electronics connection is 'plug & play' setup on LCD, LED, UHD, QLED and OLED using existing connections, wall mounting and aerial installation are not available.
-Connection of electric, gas or dual fuel or range cookers are only available to existing official connections and fittings and for freestanding appliances only.
-We do not offer an installation or disposal facility online for built-in/integrated appliances, however this can be arranged directly with your local Euronics store, charges will apply.
+Consumer Electronics connection is 'plug & play' setup on LCD, LED, UHD, QLED and OLED using existing connections, wall mounting, and aerial installation are not available.
 For installation and connection and disposal charges of plumbed fridge freezers and any 'American Style' side by side fridge freezers, plumbed or non-plumbed, please contact your local Euronics store for a price.

 Will you dispose of my old appliance?